Danielar0w0/Shade/README.md

 # Installation

 Before you can run this project, you need to add the following assets to the project.
-The resulting folders must be placed in the Assets folder of your project in **/Assets/Libraries**.
+The resulting folders can be placed in the Assets folder of your project in **/Assets/Libraries**.

 - Magic Effects FREE
 https://assetstore.unity.com/packages/vfx/particles/spells/magic-effects-free-247933